andamira/medula/README.md

 # Ósea Theme

-**A Mobile First Starter Theme for WordPress**
+**A Mobile First Starter Theme & Plugin for WordPress**

-Ósea is commited to semantic HTML5 markup and CSS3.
-It has many features and focuses in finding the sweet spot between minimalism and versatility.

 ## Features

 - It is designed to be a clean starting point for a WordPress theme.
 - It is mobile first and progresively enhanced.
 - It is modular, versatile, and simple enough to understand it all.
-- It has a clear, well documented structure.
+- It has a clear well commented structure.
 - It is still going through many changes, wait for it.